pacificalabs/public/content/blog/has-and-belongs-to-many.md

     "back-end"
 ]
 +++
-Vice President Harris will visit the U.S.-Mexico border while in El Paso, Texas, on Friday, Politico first reported and Axios confirmed.
+EDITED: Vice President Harris will visit the U.S.-Mexico border while in El Paso, Texas, on Friday, Politico first reported and Axios confirmed.

 ### ***Why it matters:***